bennoloeffler/py_template_flyio/README.md

 # TODOs
 - create a better README.md for the template
+- add a check for uncommitted files before deployment.
+Stop if not committed.
 - changelog with llm from prod release to prod release does not work yet